 You can call the Department of Human Services' Division of Behavioral Health at 303-866-7400 or see a list of providers.

-If you have more questions about this program, please contact the Medicaid Customer Contact Center.
+If you have more questions about this program, please contact the Health First Colorado Member Contact Center.